![]() |

 With the focus on children, it follows that Palm Sunday is very much a family affair and a huge event in the life of the Armenian community here.
 Before long the large courtyard of the Cathedral is teaming with families with children and grandchildren ready to join the celebration.

-the Cathedral, makes its way out the centre doors, and proceeds through
+Shortly after the beginning of the liturgy, the procession forms in the Cathedral, makes its way out the centre doors, and proceeds through the crowded courtyard to the street beyond.

 Today's sunshine has encouraged a huge turnout from the local Armenian community, and the children are very clearly the main event!
 A joyful time for all concerned.